ckeditor/ckeditor5/docs/support/managing-ckeditor-logo.md

 ## Why the "Powered by CKEditor" logo?

-Starting from version v38.0.0 onwards, all **open source installations** of CKEditor 5 (free users) carry a small “Powered by CKEditor” watermark in the bottom right corner of the editing area.
+Starting from version v38.0.0 onwards, all **open source installations** of CKEditor 5 (free users) carry a small “Powered by CKEditor” logo in the bottom right corner of the editing area.
 The label links directly to the [CKEditor website](https://ckeditor.com/) and while it may be a little frustrating to some.
 This new branding approach is designed to make sure the entire community knows who is powering and modernizing their rich text editor.

 {@img assets/img/powered-by-ckeditor.png Placement of the "Powered by CKEditor" logo within the editor}